Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 - Instant cash transfer.
 Services like MoneyGram and Western Union can have money available for pick-up within minutes of the transfer being sent.
 You’ll likely pay a much higher fee, but if you’re desperate, you might be willing to overlook it.
 Have friends or family send you money from Canada.

 - Travel insurance.
 If you’ve been hurt or robbed while overseas, your travel insurance should cover your expenses.
 However, claiming can take a while since you need the paperwork necessary to create a report.
-Therefore this might not be the best solution if you’re in a hurry, however it is a good long term solution.
+Although this might not be the best solution if you’re in a hurry, it’s a good long term solution.

 Cash pick-up locations in Denmark: Western Union and MoneyGram branches

 When transferring money to a Western Union or MoneyGram branch in Denmark, it’s a good idea to double check their business hours and address.

 +45 339 30002